 The successful project leader uses both technical and interpersonal skills to guide the efforts of the project team.
-Both sets of skills are needed to work through the Project Life Cycle, which consists of planning, managing, and wraping up the process.
+Both sets of skills are needed to work through the project life cycle, which consists of planning, managing, and wrapping up the process.
 Using a current project as a mental reference, participants respond candidly to 25 statements.
 The PLA also includes a feedback component.
 The feedback form provides participants with another perspective on their project leadership skills.
-Used in tandem, this combination creates the most accurate picture of a project leader's effectiveness.
+Used in tandem, this combination creates the most accurate picture of a project leader’s effectiveness.
 Finally, a scenario activity and action planning enables project leaders to identify actions for building on their strengths and improving less-developed skills.

 - Learn the concept of visionary leadership,